Onelinerhub/onelinerhub/python-matplotlib/how-to-install-matplotlib-python-lib-in-ubuntu-ubuntuversion.md

-# How to install matplotlib Python lib in Ubuntu UBUNTU_VERSION
+# How to install Matplotlib Python lib in Ubuntu UBUNTU_VERSION

 ```bash
 pip install matplotlib